Cisco-AMP/java_security/blog.md

 ```

 In the above code, serialization will be attempted for the entire object graph stemming from `example1`.
-This means that everything in the object graph needs to be of a type the implements `Serializable` or a primitive type (e.g. `long` or `byte[]`).
+Everything in the object graph needs to be of a type the implements `Serializable` or a primitive type (e.g. `long` or `byte[]`).
 The `Example` class has a single `Integer` data field.
-`Integer` implements `Serializable` and contains a single primitive `int` field.
+`Integer` implements `Serializable`, and `Integer` contains a single primitive `int` field.
-Therefore this condition is met for the `example1` object graph and serialization should succeed.
+Therefore this condition is met for the `example1` object graph, and serialization should succeed.

 ### Reflection
 Reflection is probably the most difficult aspect of this tutorial.
 It is a somewhat advanced feature set that usually isn't needed when making Java applications.
 At Java One 2016, I remember Mark Reinhold and Alex Buckley asking a room of Java developers if they use the Java reflection API - the majority kept their hands down.

-Reflection is not needed in the demo for the server code a Java developer would write.
+Reflection is not needed in the demo server code that a Java application developer would write.
 However, we will use reflection to create the exploit.

-Reflection is a type of metaprogramming that lets you obtain information on and even modify parts of your program.
+Reflection is a type of metaprogramming that lets you obtain information on and even modify parts of your program at runtime.
 A simple use of reflection is annotation processing where you are obtaining information on your program.
 Assume we have the following annotation definition and application to a class.
 ```java